-Disabilities caused or contributed to by pregnancy, childbirth, or related medical conditions for all job-related purposes, shall be treated the same as disabilities caused or contributed to by any other covered medical conditions, under any health or disability insurance or sick leave plan available in connection with employment.
+Disabilities caused or contributed to by pregnancy, childbirth, or related medical conditions, or exercise of bodily autonomy for all job-related purposes, shall be treated the same as disabilities caused or contributed to by any other covered medical conditions, under any health or disability insurance or sick leave plan available in connection with employment.
 Written or unwritten employment policies and practices involving matters such as the commencement and duration of leave, the availability of extensions, the accrual of seniority and other benefits and privileges, reinstatement, and payment under any health or disability insurance or sick leave plan, formal or informal, shall be applied to disability due to pregnancy, childbirth or related medical conditions on the same terms and conditions as they are applied to other disabilities.
+(Amended 9-7-23)